France to host 2023 Rugby World Cup, stunning South Africa

 The Rugby World Cup final is set to be played at the Stade de France in Saint-Denis, just outside Paris.
 Eight other cities that will host matches: Bordeaux, Lille, Lyon, Marseille, Nantes, Nice, Saint-Etienne and Toulouse.

-French Rugby Union President Bernard Laporte joined his team for an impromptu singing of the national anthem, ”La Marseillaise,” around a piano in London.

-”There’s a lot of joy and a lot of pride for French rugby,” Laporte said. ”We held on.
-We weren’t sure of winning but we were sure of our strengths and the quality of our dossier.”

-But there were tears across South Africa, which staged the Rugby World Cup in 1995 but has failed with four successive bids to land the tournament again.
+South Africa, which staged the Rugby World Cup in 1995, has now failed with four successive bids to land the tournament again.

 Fans gathered in the capital Pretoria expecting to celebrate victory in the vote.
-Instead, some of the crowd, dressed in the colors of the South African flag, wept while watching the announcement on screens.
+Instead, some of the crowd, dressed in the colors of the South African flag, was in tears as they watched the announcement from England.

 ”Why has it gone against the recommendation when most of the unions said they would vote with the recommendation?”
 Joel Stransky, who kicked the dropped goal that won the 1995 final for South Africa against New Zealand, said on SuperSport television. ”What is the point of having an independent auditor if you’re not even going to take heed of their recommendation?”